ryanlintott/ZoomImageViewer/README.md

 ```

 An image growing from a source view turns back as it lands, so it arrives square with its source whichever way the wrapper has turned it.

-The wrapper can use any view, so it can also add a background or measure the viewer's frame.
-Its type is stable configuration stored directly by the viewer; the viewer is erased to `AnyView` only when a wrapper is supplied.